Two Favorite Tuscan Bean Recipes:

 The early morning sun seems to cast a particular gleam of Tuscan gold on the market place as farmers unload crates of exotic shapely purple figs, bushels of sturdy green fennel bulbs skirted with pale feathery fronds, baskets of woodland mushrooms beaded with dewdrops, brilliantly smiling zucchini flowers, and flats of strawberries as mysterious as a cache of stolen jewels.
 This is the vision I awaken to each morning from the verandah of my small hotel in Montecatini, Italy.
 Beginning a day in such exalted luxury is enough to level anyone’s blood sugar.

 Legumes are the great culinary workhorses that we often forget when it comes to meal planning.
 They are a particular asset to the diabetic diet.
-They are rich in protein, iron, potassium calcium, low in fat, and when combined with one half cup of whole grains, they provide a more complete protein that a burger and fries, with less that half the calories and a smidgen of the fat.
+They are rich in protein, iron, potassium calcium, low in fat, and when combined with one-half cup of whole grains, they provide a more complete protein that a burger and fries, with less than half the calories and a smidgen of the fat.
 And it gets better, 4 ounces of cooked beans contain but 110-120 calories and loads of soluble fiber.
-Fiber is that indigestible carbohydrate contained in the cell walls of plant foods.
-Research reports that 3 grams of soluble fiber per day may lower cholesterol levels by 5-6 percent, besides slowing down the rate glucose is absorbed into the blood stream.
-20 - 35 grams of fiber are the daily recommendation.
+Fiber is the indigestible carbohydrate contained in the cell walls of plant foods.
+Research reports that 3 grams of soluble fiber per day may lower cholesterol levels by 5-6 percent, besides slowing down the rate of glucose is absorbed into the bloodstream.
+20 – 35 grams of fiber is the daily recommendation.
 How much fiber do you take in each day?

-Fiber is composed of many substances such as pectin's, cellulose, and ligins.
-Soluble fiber dissolves in wate rand is absorbed into the bloodstram.
+Fiber is composed of many substances such as pectin’s, cellulose, and ligins.
+Soluble fiber dissolves in water rand is absorbed into the bloodstream.
 Insoluble fiber does not dissolve in water and is not absorbed.
-Too much fiber can cause gas or diarrhea, so go slowly when you start incorporating fiber rich legumes into your diet.
+Too much fiber can cause gas or diarrhea, so go slowly when you start incorporating fiber-rich legumes into your diet.

 Tips For Cooking Beans